Shopify/polaris/documentation/guides/migrating-from-v4-to-v5.md

 The `ResourceList.FilterControl` subcomponent has been removed.
 You should use the `Filters` component to provide filtering options.

+### Page

+The `Page` component's `singleColumn` prop has been removed.
+You should replace any usage of this prop with the `narrowWidth` prop which has identical functionality.

 ### EmptyState

 The `EmptyState` component's `centeredLayout` prop has been removed as the illustration's location is now handled automatically by opting into the new design language.
 You should remove any usage of this prop.